The UK needs a new independent body to protect the environment after Brexit

 As the UK prepares for Brexit, high environmental standards are worth fighting for.
 But so is a powerful governance framework that ensure those standards are actually implemented.
 After all, accountability is at the heart of democracy.
 A key role for environmental law is to empower those seeking to hold government to account.

-Maria Lee has written a full working paper on environmental accountability post-Brexit, which is available on the UCL European Institute website.
+Maria Lee is Professor of Law and co-director of the Centre for Law and Environment, University College London.
+Professor Lee has written a working paper on environmental accountability post-Brexit, which is available on the UCL European Institute website.